 Photo via Memory Alpha

-I couldn't find photographs for several of the women listed on IMDB, and none of the women I could find photos for were women of color, so unfortunately this list is once again not particularly diverse.
+I couldn't find photographs or interviews for several of the women listed on IMDB, and none of the women I could find photos for were women of color, so unfortunately this list is once again not particularly diverse.
 If you know of any women of color who worked in art or design and made a significant contribution to Trek, please let me know!

 Come on back next week for the newest edition of The Unseen Women of Star Trek: Costumes & Makeup!